Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Introduction

-Motivated by its simplistic and computationally efficient model, other researchers have used the Newmark's model \citep{Newmark65}, to predict land-slides in slopes under shaking, adopting empirical modifications of the Arias intensity to characterize the excitation \citep{CHOUSIANITIS2014}.
-The combination between the Newmark model, as a displacement estimator, and the Arias intensity has become, maybe, the most popular procedure for hazard analysis in geotechnics \citep{Jibson1993521, JIBSON2007209,Armstrong2013,Roy2016,DEYANOVA2016210}.
+Motivated by its simplistic and computationally efficient model, other researchers have used sliding-block Newmark-type models \citep{Newmark65} to estimate settlements of slopes under shaking, and adopting empirical modifications of the Arias intensity to characterize the excitation \citep{CHOUSIANITIS2014}.
+Combinations \NL{of} Newmark-type models\NL{,} as a displacement estimator\NL{,} and some selected IMs like PGA, CAV and AI\NL{,} are popular in hazard analysis in geotechnics \citep{Jibson1993521, JIBSON2007209,Armstrong2013,Roy2016,DEYANOVA2016210}.

-Due to the improvement of computers capacity, in recent years several contributions have replaced analytical models of mechanical simulations with numerical ones, mainly based on the finite element method.
-Ref. \cite{NAEINI2018179} has attend the problem of tailing dam stability subjected to dynamic loads, putting efforts to detect resonance points by means of transfer functions \citep{Severn99,Hwang2007}.
-Jin et al. \cite{Jin2018} have proposed a theoretical framework of mudslides based on experimental and numerical models, pointing out that instability mechanism of the tailings reservoir under seismic load are somehow the same compared with results in bibliography, relating a proper design of a tailing dam to the seismic site condition rather than its constructive procedure.
-Its is worth to note that computational models, because on their versatility, is the standard to perform forensic studies over real dam-breaks, and some remarkable works are recommended \citep{ISHIHARA20153,BAOTIAN14,Wenlian12,swidqs2016}.
+Due to the improvement of \NL{computational} capacity, numerical methods are progressively replacing analytical models.
+Naeini et al. \cite{NAEINI2018179} addressed the problem of tailings dams subjected to dynamic loads \NL{by} focusing \NL{on} detecting resonance points by means of transfer functions \citep{Severn99,Hwang2007}.
+Jin et al. \cite{Jin2018} proposed a theoretical framework \NL{for} mudslides based on experimental and numerical models, pointing out that instability mechanisms are somehow similar, relating \NL{an appropriate} design of a tailings dam to the site seismicity rather than \NL{to} its \NL{construction} procedure. \NL{It} is worth noting that computational models have become the standard procedure to perform forensic studies over real dam failures, and some remarkable works are recommended as a reference \citep{ISHIHARA20153,BAOTIAN14,Wenlian12,swidqs2016}.
+Despite advances in this subject matter, tailings engineering keeps using correlations of engineering demand parameters with classical IMs, usually leading to highly scattered results \citep{HARIRIARDEBILI2019761}.